 As I read the situation at that point, this was a storm in a teacup.
 Some simple mistakes that were easily explained, and soon sorted.
 But as the year progressed, we never did.
 Looking back, I would recall that old line about academic politics: often intense when the stakes seem small, and the substantive issues trivial.
 Here with an echo of a Scorsese film, where someone with clout makes it known that they are “a little concerned”.

 When I learned of these “concerns” I took steps to address them as simply and quickly and openly as other parties would allow.
 But each path was blocked by some new complication.

-In April I was told there was a possible legal problem.
+In late March I was told there was a possible legal problem.
 And by May it was clear that my little problem was bigger than it seemed.
 To judge from the cones of silence that descended, by August I had crossed a few lines, and gone astray in an unmapped minefield.
 Reading between them, by then there were senior people who were “more than a little concerned“.
 And quite possibly, quite pissed off to still be dealing with a scholar who had strayed so far off-piste.

 Winter came and went.
 I kept up my daily trudge to campus on trains and trams, self-siloed in light music and crime fiction.
 Once there I’d park my carcass at my desk, and get on with the day-job.
 Designing test questions.
 Marking student papers.
+Analysing public policy in The Conversation.
 Helping plan a conference in Queensland, on university service improvement and innovation.
 Preparing a presentation on student expectations, for the Centre’s August seminars.
 Drafting a chapter on university management, for the Centre’s new Visions publication, in September.

 By then I had raised some “concerns” of my own.
 But as the months slipped by, there was no progress on these.
 And it was clear from the wall of silence that my push for explanations wasn’t appreciated.
 As Christmas approached, I would not have been entirely surprised to wake up one day and discover beneath my bedspread the severed head of John Henry Newman.